 Adelaide is a walker’s paradise as it is surrounded by around 1,000 hectares of public parklands.
 The best thing about it?
-Walking is one of the free and fun things to do in Adelaide, although you have to pay if you decide to go with the tour.
+Walking is one of the free and fun things to do in Adelaide, although you have to pay if you decide to go on the tour.
 There are many tours to choose from online, starting at $30 – $350.

-I recommend Adelaide like a local – customised tour, under $90 and you be exploring Adelaide with a local who is passionate about his/her city and eager to share all the tips and tricks that will help you make the most of your trip.
+I recommend Adelaide like a local – customized tour, under $90 and you be exploring Adelaide with a local who is passionate about his/her city and eager to share all the tips and tricks that will help you make the most of your trip.
 With a local guide, it would be easy to find out about the best places to eat and buy groceries, the easiest ways to get around, and the hidden gems you might have missed.

 Bush Walking in BelAir National Park

 Bel Air National Park has a place for everyone.
 Hiking, camping, nurseries, a picnic, ride your bike, sit around, photography, or horse riding.
-It is also the best place to spot a Kangaroo, Koala or Emu.
+It is also the best place to spot a Kangaroo, Koala, or Emu.
 The park is clean and well maintained with plenty of food and restroom facilities throughout.

 If you love nature and bushwalking then bushwalking through Belair National Park is an experience not to miss.
 You’ll see beautiful scenery and enjoy the flora and fauna.
 There is a good variety of walks in terms of distance and degree of difficulty.